The Eco-Friendly Roofing Contractor

 Step 12: Setting the Battens in Place

-Every batten gets nailed at the right angle and spacing for the specific tile profile you’ve chosen.
+Every batten gets nailed at the right angle and spacing for your tile’s profile.
 Get this wrong and the tile pattern won’t line up.
 Get it right, and the rest of the install practically flies.
 Our crews have done this enough times that the measurements are second nature — and we double-check every line anyway.

 Step 15: Progress Across the Roof